Want to know more about Digital Payments?

-In this blog, we’ll explain how ACH payments work, along with their benefits and downsides so you can determine if it makes sense for your business to accept them.
+ACH payments are growing in popularity in business-to-business (B2B) circles, owing to their low cost and high convenience.
+In this guide, we’ll explain what ACH payments are, how ACH payments work, the benefits of ACH payments for customers—and for sellers—so you can determine if it makes sense for your business to accept them, and more.

-Jump to a section:
+Jump to a section of interest:

-An ACH is an electronic funds transfer made over the Automated Clearing House network, which connects all the banks in the United States.
+An ACH payment is an electronic funds transfer made over the Automated Clearing House network, which connects all the banks in the United States.
 It’s a transfer of funds between accounts at two different banks.

 The ACH network is managed by the National Automated Clearing House Association, Nacha, a non-profit that operates under the Federal Reserve.